mahmud1628/Leetcode/Algorithms/Group_Anagrams.md

-# Leetcode 49- Group Anagrams
+# Leetcode 49 - Group Anagrams
 ***
 ## Problem Description :
 Given an array of strings strs, group the anagrams together.
-You can return the answer in any order.
+You can return the answer in any order.<br>

 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.